Troubleshooting

 In the Device Sync page, compare the two configurations by reviewing the highlighted differences.

-• The panel labeled "Last Known Device Configuration" is the device configuration stored on CDO.
+• The panel labeled "Last Known Device Configuration" is the device configuration stored on Security Cloud Control.

 • The panel labeled "Found on Device" is the configuration stored in the running configuration on the ASA.